 Students will be asked their preferred key stage (EYFS or KS1) and will spend the vast majority of the their placement within this key stage.

-Students will spend September and early October in their substantive placement school before spending 9 weeks in their alternative key stage in their swap placement school.
-They then return to their substantive school from January through to June.
+Students will spend from September to December in their alternative placement school before spending from January through to June in their preferred key stage.
 This 6 month block allows students to develop a sense of ownership of their class and develop relationships with children, parents and the staff team.

 We are looking for people to change the lives of children in Barnsley.